The internet shows us what's trending. It never shows us what's important.

 People become less distracted.
 More empathetic.
 Instead of being divided by facts, they discover they might share values.

-Work, play, ideas, people — it all starts with knowing what matters.
+Work, play, ideas, people.
+It all starts with knowing what matters.
 And when everyone's priorities are visible, you're connected based on something more real than an algorithm's guess.

 Because how would the world know what matters — unless you tell it?